Klinefelters syndrome; Klinefelter syndrome; 47 XXY syndrome; XXY syndrome; XXY trisomy

 Less common side-effects include headache, mood change, nausea, jaundice, increased red blood cells, high blood pressure and fluid retention.

-Adults with Klinefelter’s syndrome are more likely to have a number of health issues such as osteoporosis; obesity; varicose veins and leg ulcers; development of autoimmune conditions (diabetes mellitus, systemic lupus erythematosus and thyroid problems); chest conditions (bronchitis and emphysema); and there may be an increase in some cancers (breast cancer, germ cell tumours, non-Hodgkin’s lymphoma).
+Adults with Klinefelter’s syndrome are more likely to have a number of health issues such as osteoporosis; obesity; varicose veins and leg ulcers; development of autoimmune conditions (diabetes mellitus' data-content='1282' >diabetes mellitus, systemic lupus erythematosus and thyroid problems); chest conditions (bronchitis and emphysema); and there may be an increase in some cancers (breast cancer, germ cell tumours, non-Hodgkin’s lymphoma).
 Men with Klinefelter’s syndrome are also thought to be at an increased risk of developing chronic health problems such as cardiovascular, respiratory and gastrointestinal disease.
 All people with Klinefelter’s syndrome should therefore have regular check-ups during adult life, ideally in a specialist endocrinology clinic, both to monitor their general health and particularly to monitor testosterone replacement therapy.

 Fertility problems are common in men with Klinefelter’s syndrome.
 However, more recent specialised fertility techniques such as microsurgical testicular sperm extraction and intracytoplasmic sperm injection have helped some men with Klinefelter’s syndrome to father children.
 If patients have any concerns, they should discuss them with their doctor.